microsoft/pxt-arcade/docs/courses/csintro3/events/buttons.md

 ``repeatDelay`` is the time delay, in milliseconds, between when the button is first pressed, and when the button repeat should start to trigger.

-``repeatInterval`` is the delay between each occurence of the event after the first.
+``repeatInterval`` is the delay between each occurence of the event.

 In the snippet below, the ``repeatDelay`` is set so that the score won't be changed until after the button has been held for 1 full second, and the ``repeatInterval`` will cause the score to change every fifth of a second the button is held after that point.